 This too, will take time to cure – just follow manufacturer instructions.
 In addition, one word of caution, don’t dump your rinse water down your kitchen sink or in-home plumbing.
 Dump it outside.
-Then, you can apply your grout sealant once the grout cures, if you prefer.
+After that, you can apply your grout sealant once the grout cures, if you prefer.

 Finally, here is my DIY tiled tray ready to take on making someone’s day.

-I don’t know about you, but I’ll take a treat or breakfast or book served up on this tray.
+Likewise, I don’t know about you, but I’ll take a treat or breakfast, or book served up on this tray.
 How can you not smile with that happy yellow?